Search RHCG Website

 Disorders of sex development (DSD) are relatively rare conditions with diverse pathophysiology.
 These conditions are very heterogeneous and can present in a variety of different ways, most commonly with atypical genitalia in the newborn period or as a disorder of puberty in adolescence (Appendix 1).
 These clinical situations can often be difficult to manage, particularly when sex assignment is difficult.
 The needs of each individual patient must be fully considered, along with the needs of their families and cultural practices.
 The multidisciplinary team should be involved from an early stage.
 Families should be provided with as much information as possible (Appendix 3).

-If a patient presents only with palpable but incompletely descended testes or with an isolated unilateral undescended testis, send a letter to the GP and ask them to re-check them at the 6 week check and refer to Paediatric Surgery or Urology if warranted.
+Send letter to GP and ask to re-check at 6 week check and refer to Paediatric surgery if warranted

 If a patient has hypospadias that is not penoscrotal or perineal and no other features of concern are present, no immediate action is required.
 Advise the parents against circumcision until after surgical review and refer to the Urology Team at RHC.
 A good urinary stream should be observed prior to discharge.